-Principal Is accountable for ensuring that appropriate and relevant policies and procedures are developed, implemented and reviewed on a regular basis and relevant reporting is completed Complaints Manager Is responsible for ensuring all staff are educated about the School's complaints handling program and procedures, investigating and where necessary, escalating complaints when requested by the complainant, and maintaining accurate records in the Complaints Register.
-The Complaints Manager reports to the SLT and Principal to ensure systemic complaints are identified and rectified and monitors the effectiveness of, and continual improvement of the Complaints Handling Program.
+Title Responsibilities Principal Is accountable for ensuring that appropriate and relevant policies and procedures are developed, implemented and reviewed on a regular basis and relevant reporting is completed.
+Complaints Manager Is responsible for ensuring all staff are educated about the School's Complaints Handling Policy and Procedure; investigating and where necessary, escalating complaints when requested by the complainant, and maintaining accurate records in the Complaints Register.
+The Complaints Manager reports to the SLT and Principal to ensure systemic complaints are identified and rectified and monitors the effectiveness of, and continual improvement of, the Complaints Handling Policy and Procedure.
 Complaints Officer A number of key senior staff members act as Complaints Officers, and are authorised to record, investigate, and manage complaints.
 Complaints Officers are required to maintain accurate records in the Complaints Register and liaise with complainants.

-Staff Member All staff are authorised to deal with informal complaints.
+Title Responsibilities Staff Member All staff are authorised to deal with informal complaints.
 Where a person makes a formal complaint, this must be referred to a Complaints Officer.